-We showcased these stories on a campaign landing page, along with compelling statistics from our initial research presented as an infographic, plus added-value content offering advice on how women can survive and thrive in academia.
+We showcased these stories through digital PR activity on a campaign landing page, along with compelling statistics from our initial research presented as an infographic, plus added-value content offering advice on how women can survive and thrive in academia.

 - 88% share of voice versus competitors around International Women’s Day – a 40% increase on everyday ‘baseline’ levels